Parental AlienationWhat to do about parental alienation.

 This workshop is designed for parents who have been “targeted” or “rejected” by their children, as a result of the other parent convincing the children there is a reason to do so.
-If you are a targeted parent, you already know how painful this situation can be.
+The phrase “parental alienation” is commonly used to describe this destructive situation.
+If you are a targeted parent, you already know how painful it can be, and you know it is harmful to your children.
 In this workshop, the most important things you will gain will be strategies to cope, ways that you can help your children without bad-mouthing the other parent, and support from others in the same situation.

 Our courts are not equipped in these type of cases to protect children and sometimes getting involved with the courts ends up creating a situation worse for your kids.
 It seems like it is completely out of your control.
-But there are things you can control and that is a big part of what you will learn to navigate in attending this series of workshops.
+But there are things you can control and that is a big part of what you will learn to navigate in attending this one hour workshop.

 Read on if you are interested in understanding more about Cathy’s approach and philosophy regarding parental alienation and what the workshop will cover.

 The dynamics of parental alienation can be very complicated.
-The other parent you are dealing with is likely to be narcissistic to some degree, and doesn’t operate with the same rules that most parents in divorce are.
+The other parent you are dealing with might be narcissistic to some degree, is misguided, or doesn’t operate with the same rules that most parents in divorce are.
 The parenting classes you have to attend have little to no effect on their behavior.
 At the same time, you see that your children are confused, distressed, and suffering.
-Often the targeted parent feels that there is nothing you can do.
+Often you, as the targeted parent, feel that there is nothing you can do.
 But there is hope and there are things you can do to help the situation.

 Contact us here through the website, or call 303-801-7878 with questions or to get details on when the next workshop will be presented.